pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## TexGen/DynDOLOD ([DynDOLOD 3 Alpha](https://www.nexusmods.com/skyrimspecialedition/mods/68518))
 DynDOLOD settings are up to your your hardware.
 Below are my settings for medium-high quality LOD.
 If you want to learn more, I would recommend you to read [the official DynDOLOD guide](https://dyndolod.info/Generation-Instructions) or [the STEP project document.](https://stepmodifications.org/wiki/SkyrimSE:2.2.0#DynDOLOD)

-1. Make sure to run ParallaxGen before running TexGen and DynDOLOD.
+1. Make sure to enable the patches that were built in the previous steps(Smashed Patch.esp, Synthesis.esp, ParallaxGen.esp).
-1. Update these two values (Expert=1, Level32=1) in "DynDOLOD\Edit Scripts\DynDOLOD\DynDOLOD_SSE.ini." file.
+1. Update these two values (Expert=1, Level32=1) in `DynDOLOD\Edit Scripts\DynDOLOD\DynDOLOD_SSE.ini.` file.
 1. Make sure to enable the both Smashed Patch and Synthesis Patch built in the previous steps.
 1. Run Texgen and configure the following settings.
 ![texgen](images/texgen.png)